wharfkit/website/src/lib/docs/AccountKit/Account.md

 ## Usage

-Once an `Account` instance is created, the following methods and read-only properties are available.
+Once an `Account` instance is created, the following methods and read-only properties are available:

 ### Methods